 So I’ve always liked the idea of doing a x before you reach age x list.
 And I think I could quite easily write a 25 before 25 full of all the usual things.
 Things like, moving in with Mark, qualifying as a teacher, starting my first proper job, learning to drive and so on.
-But, while those are all serious life goals, I also feel like they’re somewhat inevitable.
+But, while those are serious life goals, I also feel like they’re somewhat inevitable.
 Unless something drastic happens I will 100% achieve all four of those things because that’s just where my life is headed.

 I could also add some things that aren’t so expected or typical.
 I really want to start adult dance classes, and would love to take a photography course one day.
 But the way I see it, those kind of things will either happen or they won’t.
 If life gets in the way, and I don’t have the time or money, then that’s ok.
-They’re not things that have an expiration date, and they’re not dying passions that I need to fulfil.
+They’re not things that have an expiration date, and they’re not dying passions that I need to fulfill.

 So I could write a 25 before 25, or 30 before 30 list.
 But, if I’m only going to fill it with things that will definitely happen, or things that might not but that’s ok, then what’s the point.